-Allyson participated in competitions and won awards including the 1st place prize for Classical Vocal Performance in the Pottstown Rotary Performing Arts Scholarship Competition.
-She also placed as Runner-Up for Best Schumann piece and Second Runner-Up for Artist of the Year 2017 with the Greater Composers Competition International.
+Allyson participated in competitions and won awards including the 1st place prize for Rising Talents of Americas with the Greater Composers Competition International and 1st place Classical Vocal Performance in the Pottstown Rotary Performing Arts Scholarship Competition.
+The Metropolitan Opera National Council auditions named her a qualifying singer in 2020.
+She was also placed as Runner-Up for Best Schumann piece and Second Runner-Up for Artist of the Year 2017 with the Greater Composers Competition International.

 An avid lover of the many genres of classical vocal music, her repertoire expands from the Baroque to present day compositions.
+She is always excited to explore new works and collaborate with composers.
 If you would like to know more information on Allyson's performance credits, please see "Resume" in the website menu above.

 Recently, Allyson has earned her Bachelor of Music degree in Vocal Performance and a Liberal Arts minor in German studies from New England Conservatory.
 She is eager to continue her artistic growth in Boston and cannot wait to share with you what lies in store ahead.